bipphilippe/openhab2-compendium/things,items_and_co_md.md

   * an instant power consumption value linked to the switch #2
   * An total electricity consumption value linked to the switch #2

-So, this one *Thing* will create 6 *Items*, according the following :
+So, this one *Thing* will create two sets of three *Items*, according the following :

 ![](name-device-example.png)